 “Cycling Victoria endorses the use of OmniGrip’s green coloured epoxy resin surface treatment for bicycle lanes in Victoria, and opposes the continued use of green paint as a satisfactory surface treatment.”

 OmniGrip CST can be used to replace white and coloured pavement markings, including rumble bars, perceptual linemarking and lane arrows.
-With higher skid-resistance from its durable texture, it should be considered on popular motorcycling routes where riders are vulnerable to a loss of friction between the tyre and road surface.
+With higher skid-resistance from its durable texture, it should be applied to popular motorcycling routes where riders are vulnerable to a loss of friction between the tyre and road surface.
 It can be used in conjunction with OmniGrip HF, our High Friction Surface Treatment.

 “it should be considered for use on popular motorcycle routes where a loss of friction between the motorcycle tyre and road surface or painted areas/lines can result in a crash.”

-For pedestrian only areas and decorative or landscaping applications, see OmniGrip Deco.
+For pedestrian only areas and decorative or landscaping applications, consider OmniGrip Deco.
 OmniGrip Deco is idea for plazas, courtyards, strip shopping centres, malls and landscaping, in natural or decorative colours and patterns.

 - Bus Lanes

 - Bicycle Lanes, Bicycle Paths

 - Taxi & Bus Parking Delineation

 - Rumble Bars